seyacat/MapDB/README.md

 * [x] required: non null.
 * [x] match: validation regexp //TODO ready but not tested
 * [x] hasOne: property than contains table name for the record that has related a single parent.
-* [x] hamMany: property than contains table name for the record that has related many children.
+* [x] hasMany: property than contains table name for the record that has related many children.
 * [x] fhField: property than contains field name of related table, required on fields with hasMany and hasOne property.

 ## Usage